CocoaPods/guides.cocoapods.org/source/making/getting-setup-with-trunk.html.md

 $ pod trunk register orta@cocoapods.org 'Orta Therox' --description='macbook air'
 ```

 You will then receive an email to the email address verifying the connection between your trunk account and the current computer.
-You can see you sessions by running `pod trunk me`.
+You can see your sessions by running `pod trunk me`.

 You do not have a password, only a per-computer session token.